 A detailed study of Malabar Lagoon is a desirable outcome of the ECMP.
-The action has been assessed as providing significant benefit at an estimated cost of \$250,000, to be implemented subject to availability of funding and resources.
+The action has been assessed as providing significant benefit at an estimated cost of \$250,000, to be implemented subject to availability.
 The Malabar Wetland is of importance to the State Government as a sanctuary zone in the Batemans Marine Park.